syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 ## Programmatic Selection

-When `SfDataGrid.SelectionMode` is set a value other than “None”, you can also select the row / rows in SfDataGrid from the code by setting the [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html), [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) or [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) property based on the selection mode.
+When `SfDataGrid.SelectionMode` is set a value other than `None`, you can also select the row / rows in SfDataGrid from the code by setting the [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html), [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) or [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) property based on the selection mode.
 The following code example illustrates how to enable selection from code in SfDataGrid.

-When the selection mode is “Single” you can programmatically select a row in two ways, either by setting the row index to the `SfDataGrid.SelectedIndex` property or by setting the underlying object to be selected to the `SfDataGrid.SelectedItem` property.
+When the selection mode is `Single` you can programmatically select a row in two ways, either by setting the row index to the `SfDataGrid.SelectedIndex` property or by setting the underlying object to be selected to the `SfDataGrid.SelectedItem` property.

 The following code example illustrates how to programmatically select a row from the code.